 The parties shall also enter into the following agreement:

-Furthermore, the tenant acknowledges the premises as in accordance with the agreement.
+Furthermore, the tenant acknowledges that the premises conform to the terms of the agreement.

-3. The lease is made for use as an office.
+3. Under the terms of this rental agreement, the premises are to be used as office space.

 Any change of use requires the prior written consent of the landlord.

-4. The landlord is obligated to establish the necessary public-law requirements, in particular those under commercial law, at its own expense, and to obtain the official permits for this purpose on a personal and operational basis.
-He shall bear the risk of use insofar as the cause is solely based on his personal circumstances.
+4. The landlord is obligated to meet the necessary legal requirements, in particular those under commercial law, at its own expense, and to obtain the official permits for personal and operational use.
+The landlord shall bear the risk of use insofar as the cause of any breach is the result of the landlord’s own circumstances.

-The landlord is exclusively liable for ensuring that the use permitted under public law is first and foremost permissible under building law.
-It must provide for these requirements during the existing tenancy.
+The landlord is exclusively liable for ensuring that the use permitted by law is first and foremost permissible under building law.
+The landlord must ensure that these requirements are met during the term of the existing tenancy.

-5. The tenant is obligated to have the following measures performed at its expense:
+5. The tenant is obligated to carry out the following measures at its expense:

-6. The landlord is obligated to have the following measures performed at its expense:
+6. The landlord is obligated to carry out the following measures at its expense:

-7. The tenant is obligated to maintain the business operations during the entire term of the agreement.
-In particular, it shall maintain the rental property in accordance with the purpose of the agreement.
+7. The tenant is obligated to maintain the agreed-upon business operations during the entire term of the agreement.
+In particular, it shall maintain the rental property in accordance with the terms of the agreement.

-8. The tenant shall be given the following keys:
+8. The tenant shall be provided with the following sets of keys:

-The tenant may only have additional keys made with the consent of the landlord.
-The keys must be returned at the end of the agreement.
-The duplicated keys shall be handed over to the landlord free of charge or destroyed.
-If keys are lost, the landlord may have new locks and keys made at the tenant's expense if the security of the rental property so requires.
-The same applies if the tenant does not hand over all keys when moving out.
-The same applies in the case of a central locking system.
-If the tenant proves that the security is not specifically endangered, he is not obligated to reimburse the costs.
+The tenant may have additional keys made only with the consent of the landlord.
+All keys must be returned upon termination of the agreement.
+All duplicate keys shall be delivered to the landlord free of charge or destroyed.
+In the event that the keys have been lost, the landlord may have new locks and keys made at the tenant's expense if the security of the rental property so requires.
+The landlord may do the same if the tenant does not hand over all keys when moving out or if there is a central locking system.
+In the event that the tenant can demonstrate that the security of the rental property is not compromised by any loss of keys, the tenant is not obligated to reimburse the costs of making new locks and keys.

 Section 2 Heating and Hot Water Supply

-1. The landlord shall keep the heating system in operation at least until the heating season of each year, otherwise as required by the weather conditions.
+1. The landlord shall keep the heating system in operation at least through the end of the heating season each year, and otherwise as required by weather conditions.

-2. The tenant may not demand heating in the event of disruption, force majeure, official orders or other impossibility of performance (e.g. fuel shortage), unless the landlord is responsible for the impossibility.
+2. The tenant may not demand heating in the event of a disruption, force majeure, official orders or other impossibility of performance (e.g., fuel shortage), unless the landlord is responsible for the impossibility.
 The tenant's rights to a reduction in rent shall remain unaffected.
 The landlord shall ensure that any disruptions are remedied as soon as possible.

-3. If the tenant does not use the heating system, he must nevertheless bear a share of the heating costs.
+3. Even if the tenant does not use the heating system, the tenant must nevertheless bear a share of the heating costs.

 4. The scope of the heating costs shall be determined in accordance with the statutory provisions.

-5. If the tenant operates the heating system itself, it shall put it into operation to the required extent during the heating period and keep it in proper and maintainable condition at its own expense in accordance with the statutory regulations and technical requirements.
-The operating costs shall be borne by it.
-In addition, it shall bear the costs of minor maintenance work itself.
+5. In the event that the tenant operates the heating system on its own, it shall operate it to the extent required during the heating period and maintain it in proper and workable condition at its own expense in accordance with the statutory regulations and technical requirements.
+The operating costs and costs of minor maintenance work shall be borne by tenant.